Katharina Schratt

-Katharina Schratt (11 September 1853 – 17 April 1940) was an Austrian actress who became "the uncrowned Empress of Austria" as a confidante of Emperor Franz Joseph.
+Katharina Schratt, Baroness Kiss von Ittebe (11 September 1853 – 17 April 1940) was an Austrian actress who became "the uncrowned Empress of Austria" as a confidante of Emperor Franz Joseph.

 Life

 Katharina Schratt was born in Baden bei Wien, the only daughter of stationery dealer Anton Schratt (1804–1883); she had two brothers.
 From the age of six, she took an interest in theatre.
 Her parents tried to discourage her from becoming an actress and sent her to a boarding school in Cologne, however, this only increased her ambition.
 She finally was allowed to take acting lessons in Vienna and gave her debut at the age of 17 in her hometown.

 Acting career

 In 1872, she joined the ensemble of the Royal Court Theatre in Berlin, achieving considerable success in a short time.
 Schratt left Germany after only a few months, following the call of the Viennese to join their City Theatre.
 Her performance made her a leading lady of the Viennese stage.